cauli/cauli/README.md

 I currently work as a Globalization developer, dealing with the difficult parts of making a platform global, understandable by the widest audience, from compliance and translations to tools and libraries for developers.

 #### Random stuff about me
 - 👨‍💻 I've studied Design, but have been working as a developer for many years.
-I don't think I am an Engineer, but they insist on calling me that.
 - 🌱 All my plants have names
 - ⛵ I might want to live aboard a sailboat one day